-1 : reconstruct
+1: reconstruct

-USPEX also provides the possibility of studying the stable configurations with variable number of surface atoms (to be released in USPEX 10.1).
-In this case, stable surface reconstructions are dictated by chemical potentials25.
+USPEX also provides the possibility of predicting surface reconstructions with variable number of surface atoms.
+In this case, stable surface reconstructions are dictated by chemical potentials.
 A typical set of input is the following:

-Here we specify the maximum number of surface atoms in a 1×1 cell.
+Here we specify the maximum number of surface atoms in a $1 \times 1$ cell.